The Wild and the Willing

-The Wild and the Willing is a 1962 British romantic drama film, directed by Ralph Thomas and starring Virginia Maskell, Paul Rogers, and Samantha Eggar.
+The Wild and the Willing (also known as Young and Willing) is a 1962 British romantic drama film, directed by Ralph Thomas and starring Virginia Maskell, Paul Rogers, Ian McShane and Samantha Eggar.
 It is the film debuts of Ian McShane, John Hurt, and Samantha Eggar.
+It was written by Nicholas Phipps and Mordecai Richler based on the 1960 play The Tinker by Laurence Doble and Robert Sloman.

 It depicts a group of students at university.

-It was filmed on location in Lincoln, with Lincoln Castle doubling as the university.

 Plot

 A group of young men at university enjoy students' life – dancing, drinking, meeting girls.
-Harry (Ian McShane), a somewhat rebellious young man, is going out with Josie (Samantha Eggar).
-His roommate, Phil (John Hurt), is a quiet outsider.
+Harry, a somewhat rebellious young man, is going out with Josie.
+His roommate, Phil, is a quiet outsider.
 Harry feels very protective towards Phil for some reason.
-Phil loves Sarah (Katherine Woodville), but she has jilted him for a new boyfriend, who is in her opinion more suitable.
+Phil loves Sarah, but she has jilted him for a new boyfriend, who is in her opinion more suitable.

-As the plot develops, Harry gets involved with Professor Chown's (Paul Rogers) unhappy wife, Virginia (Virginia Maskell).
+As the plot develops, Harry gets involved with Professor Chown's unhappy wife, Virginia.
 The professor acts very aloofly towards her but doesn't want a divorce because he is expecting to be knighted.
 Harry wants Virginia to come away with him but she is too worried about her future and turns him down.

-Because of frustration Harry decides to pull a 'Rag Week' (annual student frolics) stunt.
-His idea is to climb the campus tower at night and raise a flag atop of it.
+Because of frustration Harry decides to pull a "Rag Week" (annual student frolics) stunt.
+His idea is to climb the campus tower at night and raise a flag atop it.
 He needs help to pull this off but all the other young men opt out for various reasons.
-Phil offers to join Harry, as he feels that Harry has done a lot to get him involved in campus life, rather than just living on the fringes.
+Phil offers to join Harry.
+He feels that Harry has done a lot to get him involved in campus life, rather than just living on the fringes.
 At first, Harry, worried about the consequences as Phil is not a good climber, refuses to take Phil along with him, but eventually, against his better judgment, he is persuaded to do so.

-Gilby (Jeremy Brett), a smart striver, is jealous of Harry, as he used to see Virginia until she rejected him.
+Gilby, a smart striver, is jealous of Harry; he used to see Virginia until she rejected him.
 He notices the activities around the tower and reports Harry and Phil to the university authorities.
 The teachers are more annoyed than worried and call the fire brigade.
 The spectacle draws a crowd.
 Although Phil is a bad climber and slips several times, the two young men manage to reach the top and hoist their flag.
 But on the way down Phil loses his footing and, although Harry tries desperately to hold on to him, Phil slips from his grasp and falls to his death.

-Harry is expelled ('sent down') from the university.
+Harry is expelled ("sent down" from the university.
 At a final visit to Professor Chown and his wife, the Professor admits that Harry's paper was brilliant and that due to his stunt, he has forfeited a scholarship and an academic career.
 Josie meets Harry at the bus station and realises that she doesn't mean much to him.
-Yet she asks him to take her along, but he refuses, as he doesn't want to go on hurting people.
-The film ends with Reggie (John Sekka), an African friend, singing a ballad about Harry and Josie.
+Yet she asks him to take her along, but he refuses.
+He doesn't want to go on hurting people.
+The film ends with Reggie, an African friend, singing a ballad about Harry and Josie.